verdynordsten/hellohome/README.md

-# Hello Home - Premium Apartment Rentals in Batam
+# Hello Home - Premium Apartment Rentals in Jakarta

 ## Project info

-Hello Home is a premium apartment rental platform in Batam, offering fully furnished units with stunning views, modern amenities, and strategic locations.
+Hello Home is a premium apartment rental platform in Jakarta, offering fully furnished units with stunning views, modern amenities, and strategic locations.

 ## How can I edit this code?